- Advanced Technology Meters

 Jacksonville Fire and Rescue Department Stations

-JEA and Metro-Rooter provide used cooking oil recycling stations at several local Jacksonville Fire and Rescue Department Stations so that customers can recycle their used cooking oil and grease.
+JEA and Metro-Rooter provide cooking oil recycling stations at several Jacksonville Fire and Rescue Department stations so that customers can recycle their used cooking oil and grease.

 Apartment communities, condos and homeowners associations

 Multi-family communities are also eligible to participate in the JEA Used Cooking Oil Recycling program.
-Qualifying communities receive a recycling station which residents can deposit used cooking oil and grease into.
-A recycling company collects it, and then refines it into biofuel and animal food.
+Qualifying communities receive a recycling station, in which residents can deposit used cooking oil and grease.
+A recycling company collects it and then refines it into biofuel and animal food.

 Customers may also drop off used cooking oil and grease at the following locations: